 “I’ll go to jail before I’ll pay you a dime of support.”

-If your spouse is employed, support will be enforced through wage assignment, and your check will come directly from his employer.
+If your spouse is employed, alimony and/or child support will be enforced through automated wage garnishment, and your check will come directly from his employer.
 If he has no employer and falls behind in support payments, you can contact the court to legally get him to pay.
-Ultimately, if your husband is found guilty of contempt of court can mean a jail term, but most people pay voluntarily before going to jail.
+Ultimately, if your husband is found guilty of contempt of court, he may face jail time.
+However, most people pay voluntarily before going to jail.
 (Here’s more information on what to do if your husband won’t pay child support.)

 “I’ll quit my job before I’ll pay you that kind of money.”

 If your husband makes this threat, try to record it on your phone or get a witness.
 If you can show he quit his job to avoid paying alimony or child support obligations, a judge can order him to continue the payments.

 “I will reconcile with you only if you put everything in my name.”

 This is a threat made by someone who wants to keep you in their power.
 If you are going to reconcile, why do you need an agreement that is lopsided in favor of the party making such a demand?
 Think about what it would mean to your freedom and financial stability if your credit cards, bank account, car title, and home title were all in your spouse’s name?
 Do not let him take full financial control of your life!
 This is a bad deal no matter how badly you might want to reconcile.